TriHack/VITConnect/README.md

 ![manual detection](/screenshots/scr9.png)

 # Installation
-[Download zip file and extract in your www folder or htdocs folder]: https://github.com/TriHack/VITConnect/archive/master.zip
+Download zip file and extract in your www folder or htdocs folder.
+Also import databases from database folder into Mysqli using PHP MyAdmin.